-- Pitch Deck/Look (highlights tone, synopsis, team bios, character bios, directors statement, etc.)
+- Pitch Deck/Lookbook (i.e. highlights, visual references, tone, synopsis, team bios, character bios, directors statement, etc.)

-- All submissions must be original concepts.
-Members submitting for Latino Lens must hold authorship over the work being created.
-They must also not have previously entered any contest or competition.
-Nor should it have won any previous awards.
+All submissions must be original concepts.
+Applicants must hold authorship over submitted work, which must not have received previous funding or awards from comparable organizations.
 Plagiarizing or using copyrighted material without the consent of the original author will result in automatic disqualification.

-- Selected finalists must provide a financial production report that details the costs and usage of the budget and account for all support.
-Grantees must also acknowledge NALIP and Latino Lens™ in the opening and end credits, all promotional material and publicity of the short film project.
+Selected finalists must provide a financial production cost report that details the implementation of the budget and accounts for all support.
+Grantees must also acknowledge NALIP and Latino Lens™ in the opening and end credits, all promotional material and publicity.

 Please read the Conditions of Agreement.

-The Latino Lens: Narrative Short Film Incubator for Women of Color is made possible with the support of Netflix
+The Latino Lens™: Narrative Short Film Incubator for Women of Color is made possible with the generous support of Netflix